With one block, Giannis Antetokounmpo defined the NBA Finals, and possibly his career

 Staying kept the Suns in contention and the Bucks in the danger zone, until the Bucks’ pillars stood tall in the final minutes.

-Wrapped around what Pat Connaughton called “the greatest block of all time” were myriad events, instances that kept this team from folding and almost buoyed them to the land of the living after arriving back home being in danger of last rites.
+Wrapped around what Pat Connaughton called “the greatest block of all time” were myriad events, instances that kept this team from folding.

 Khris Middleton matched Booker, albeit quietly, shot for shot.
 He separated himself from everyone in the last 2:15, scoring 10 of his 40 points, one line-drive, midrange jumper after another.

-The duo who’ve been the constants in the extreme makeover the Bucks have undergone since becoming a team of the future, the two who would be top-five picks in their respective drafts if it could be done today but had to watch the Bucks draft Jabari Parker second following their first season there, were the ones who tied this series and put real doubt into its outcome.
+The duo who’ve been the constants in the extreme makeover the Bucks have undergone since becoming a team of the future — the two who would be top-five picks in their respective drafts if the drafts were redone today (and still had to watch Milwaukee draft Jabari Parker second following their rookie seasons) — were the ones who tied this series and put real doubt into its outcome.

 Antetokounmpo even had to endure quiet whispers of his 2020 Defensive Player of the Year award being invalid because he didn’t go man-up against opposing teams’ best players.